npm/ndm/README.md

 }
 ```

-* make sure you have a `bin` stanza in your _package.json_ which, this is the script that ndm will execute with node.
+## Quick start

+You can follow these steps, to get your services up and running with ndm:

+* install ndm:
+  * `sudo npm install ndm -g`
+* create a project directory with a _package.json_:
+  * `npm init`
+* add service dependencies (see: _making a package work with ndm_), to your _package.json_.
+  * `npm install service --save`
+* generate your service.json:
+  * `ndm init`.
+* edit _service.json_, adding appropriate `args`, and `envs` for your server.
+* when you're ready, generate service wrappers (upstart, initctl, etc):
+  * `ndm generate`.
+* to start the service wrappers you've just generated.
+  * `ndm start`.

-## The ndm directory structure
+## The ndm project directory

-To deploy service wrappers using ndm you create a folder containing the following files:
+You deploy your ndm services from within an ndm project directory.
+The project directory will tend to have the following files:

 * **package.json:** an npm package.json, with the `dependencies` stanza listing the various services that ndm will deploy.
 * **service.json:** file, used to specify meta-information about the service being deployed.